Amanita regalis: Distribution and habitat

-Amanita regalis is a rare species typically found growing on the ground in mountainous forests, both deciduous and coniferous.
+It is a rare species typically found growing on the ground in mountainous forests, both deciduous and coniferous.
 It is a mycorrhizal fungus, and exists in a symbiotic relationship with certain tree species.
 The system of fine below-ground threads, the mycelium, envelopes the roots of the trees and supplies them with needed minerals, trace elements and water from the soil, while the tree, in turn, supplies the fungus with food from its own supply, which it produces through photosynthesis.
 A. regalis has been shown experimentally to form mycorrhiza with birch, Scots pine, Mountain pine, and Norway spruce.
 Fruit bodies have been reported to grow in fairy rings.